Where Did the Kinds Walk?

 The Critical Insight: Environment Writes the Expression

 The Sunda–Sahul corridor's filter is not climate.
-It is not a race.
 It is environmental expression from front-loaded genomes.

 The Diversification Series established that founding kinds carried pristine, information-rich genomes with broad latent capacity.
 Diversity flows downhill — from the complete starting genome to reduced, specialized expressions selected by the environment.
 Wolves, coyotes, and foxes are not three separate inventions.
 They are three expressions of one canid genome under different environmental pressures.